 #5.
 Windshield Weather Stripping

 There is weather stripping in both the rear and front windshields.
-If these rubbers are fitted incorrectly or are damaged or brittles, water can leak into the car.
+If these rubbers are fitted incorrectly or are damaged or brittle, water can leak into the car.
 This leak is most common after a windshield is replaced – the installer may neglect to apply the new seal properly.
 If you see water on your dashboard or in your trunks, this is the most likely cause.

 #6.
 Cabin Filter

-The cabin filter is located in the engines compartment in some vehicles and has a cover & seal that prevents water from enterings the cabin.
+The cabin filter is located in the engine compartment in some vehicles and has a cover & seal that prevents water from enterings the cabin.
 If this seal fails due to improper installation or age, your car may have a leak through the vent system.